-Modules are designed to be block release, typically with an initial 2-day block per module at the start of each semester.
+Modules are designed to be block release, typically with an initial 2-day block spent on each module at the start of each semester.
 A further day is delivered later in the semester to allow for additional formative assessment and work based application of learning with your work based context.
 This delivery pattern allows for 2 full academic years to completion of the PgD, enabling the student to fit their studies around their working lives.
-The Industrial Project is then completed in year 3.